 Emergency assistance contact information whilst travelling abroad

-If you are currently travelling overseas and need emergency assistance, please see the Emergency Medical and Travel Assistance Guide for details.
+If you are currently travelling overseas and need emergency assistance, please call the 24 Hour Medical/Travel Assistance Helpline: +44 (0)1489 868 888.
+Please also read the Emergency Medical and Travel Assistance Guide for more details.

 Travellers also have access to the Travel Oracle App, an initial registration is required and details are below:

 In order to register, please do so via www.zurich.co.uk/zurichtravelassistance.